das-labor/luftdaten-r/README.md

 * evaluation
     - create a new subfolder for each independend analysis
     - copy or link reusable codes or scripts into `scripts`
+    - provide extensive documentation about your code inline or concepts in a respective markdown file

 <pre>
 ├── evaluation